jadderbao/http-post-test/README.rst

 Introduction
 ------------

-Software running on the Windows platform, testing the windows 10 x64 platform.
+Software running on the Windows platform, tested the software on the windows 10 x64 platform.

-  *  the software decompression to the folder
+  *  decompression the software to the folder
   *  open and run vcredist_x86.exe, waiting for the completion of the installation.
-  *  open the httppost.exe can run the software.
+  *  running the httppost.exe in the software folder.

 Http Jadder testing tool

 E-Mail: Jadderbao@163.com